The quick answer is: Yes! You need not apply for a joint mortgage with your spouse.

 Generally speaking, if you and your spouse apply for a loan jointly, the lender will look at your combined income, combined debt-to-income (DTI),and both of your credit scores.
 If your spouse does not have income, or you do not need his or her income to qualify, then you may apply for a loan without him or her.

-Banks want three things in a perfect borrower:
+Banks want four things in a perfect borrower:

 If a potential borrower lacks in any one (or more) of these, the potential borrower find qualifying for a loan difficult.